sapereau83/mehdi-farsi/README.md

 I am always happy to connect with other developers, so feel free to reach out!
 Let’s make learning awesome.

-Thanks for taking the time to read my presentation!
+Thank you for taking the time to read my presentation!

 💚